Fakerallen/thingpark-iot-flow-js-driver/README.md

 The `point` represents a value that could be extracted from a `thing`.
 It maps directly with a sensor, an actuator or a configuration variable.
 It is defined by an `id`, a `unitId` and a `type`.
-The `point` extracted by the driver is composed of a list of point in time values (although most of the time there is only one of them).
+The `point` extracted by the driver is composed of a list of point in values (although most of the time there is only one of them).
-It has a mandatory `eventTime` and a `value` and/or `coordinates`.
+It has a mandatory property `record` that represents the actual value of the point.
-The `value` represents the actual value of the point at the given `eventTime` while the `coordinates` represents the GPS position of the `thing` at the given `eventTime`.
-It is possible to provide only the `coordinates` in which case it represents the position of the device at the provided `eventTime`.
+The `record` can be a string, number, or an array.
+There is two cases where a record can be an array:
+- The point extracted contains different values.
+- The point extracted define a geolocation value where the first element of the array is the latitude, and the second is the longitude.

 The points defined in each driver must follow a predefined ontology of units if exist.
 You can find more information in [driver definition](#driver-definition) section.